 Whole Blood Donations

 Phlebotomy is performed using a sterile single-use kit that contains an anticoagulant nutritive solution.
 The time for phlebotomy varies from 10 to 15 minutes.
 Approximately 480 ml of blood are collected per donation.
-The first few millilitres of blood are directed to a diversion pouch before filling the main collection bag.
-The diversion pouch has been shown to decrease the contamination of the collection bag with bacterial skin flora.
+The first few millilitres of blood are directed to a diversion pouch before the main collection bag is filled.
+Use of a diversion pouch has been shown to decrease contamination of the collection bag with bacterial skin flora.
 The blood in the diversion pouch is used for the serological and infectious disease testing performed on each unit of blood collected.

 The process for screening apheresis donations is very similar to the one for whole blood donation.
-Several additional criteria are present to ensure the safety of the donor and the quality of the blood product.
+Several additional criteria are considered to ensure the safety of the donor and the quality of the blood component.

-Plateletpheresis donors must have a platelet count of 150 x 109 per litre prior to undergoing each procedure.
+Plateletpheresis donors must have a platelet count of 150 x 109/L prior to undergoing each donation.
 Plateletpheresis may be performed every 14 days for a maximum of 24 donations in a calendar year.
-Depending on donor characteristics, such as initial platelet count and blood volume, each plateletpheresis donation may yield single or multiple platelet units, or both platelet and plasma products.
+Depending on donor characteristics, such as initial platelet count and blood volume, each plateletpheresis donation may yield single or multiple platelet units, or both platelet and plasma components.

-Plasmapheresis donors must have a total serum protein of over 60 g/l at each donation and a normal serum protein composition, verified periodically.
+Plasmapheresis donors must have a total serum protein of over 60 g/L and a normal serum protein composition, verified periodically.
 Donors may make weekly plasmapheresis donations.
-The maximum quantity of plasma that may be collected per donation and during a twelve-month period is dependent on the donor’s weight.
-Alternatively, the donor’s estimated blood volume (EBV), based on sex, weight and height, may be used to calculate the maximum amount of plasma that can be collected.
+The maximum quantity of plasma that may be collected per donation and during a twelve-month period can be determined by using either the donor’s weight or EBV.

 Screening Tests Performed on Blood Donations